Xiddler/PORTABLE_ENV/backups/README.md

 # CONTENTS
 [Updated: 2021-12-13]
+[NOTE: 2021-12-22 THIS File needs a TOTAL rewrite in light of the new rsync to RPi scripts now made. cheat reinstall.]

 ______________________________________________________________________
 Intro
 ~/BACKUPS/bash_scripts
 ~/BACKUPS/<folders>
 ~/ZIM/.git/
-rsync commands (for various folders)
-Clone REPOSITORIES/ and DONAGHS/
+rsync commands (for various folders) - UPDATED: Dec2021 tar.gz --> Clone REPOSITORIES/ and DONAGHS/
 BORG BACKUP to Raspberry Pi
 ~/SAFE/SAFE_borg_backup (on the laptop) check backup has worked